 - How are parents involved in the setting/school/college?
 How can I be involved?

-Beaumont preschool is run by a parent committee, parents can volunteer to be on the committee, committee meetings are held every six weeks and an Annual General Meeting is held where members can be nominated and seconded for key roles such as chair, secretary and treasurer.
+Beaumont preschool is run by a parent committee, parents can volunteer to be on the committee, committee meetings are held regularly and an Annual General Meeting is held where members can be nominated and seconded for key roles such as chair, secretary and treasurer.
 The committee always welcomes new members to join and contribute to the running of the preschool alongside the management.
 We welcome parent volunteers into the setting who have a specific skill or interest, that would benefit the children, that they would like to share such as cooking, gardening, a nurse or police officer, or if you would just like to come along for a session to play or read stories.
 We hold events such as mothers/father's day where you are invited along to do some activities with your child; other family members are also welcome.
 Questionnaires are handed out which gives you the opportunity to comment on and evaluate the preschool.
 Parents/Carers have the opportunity to add to their child's learning journey by adding their own comments, observations, pictures and videos.